vyp/dots/readme.md

 # License

-Anything and everything here is [free software] wherever and whenever it
+You are allowed to do whatever you like with these dotfiles, because that is what they are, (mainly) just settings and not software.
+(If in doubt, treat it as a program and consider it [free software] licensed under the GNU Affero General Public License as described below.)

+Of course, do not just blindly copy large portions of my personally tailored settings.
+Understand what a particular section does and copy things atomically, adjusting to your personal needs.
+But this is not a legally binding restriction, just advice.

+They are distributed primarily for my personal convenience but also in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+So I am not liable if my settings cause damage to your system in any way.
+(Consider that my settings may assume things which your system does not have or take into account.)

+---

-applies: you can redistribute and/or modify them under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+All 'scripts' or programs found here though can only be redistributed and/or modified under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-They are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-BE CAREFUL and dance with these beasts At YOUR OWN RISK.
+They are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License within this repository in a file in the root directory named `license`.
 If not, see